whi-tw/hugo-startpage-theme/README.md

 sed -i "s/COMMIT_SHA/${CURRENT_REVISION}/" public/startpage.appcache
 ```

-This will ensure that the manifest is updated on each build so the cache is rebuilt by the browser after building.
+This will ensure that the manifest will be re-read by the browser, and all content re-cached.

 ### Fixing a prematurely cached site
-If the site is cached before you are ready, either:
+If the site is cached before you are ready, the following will help:

-1. add a comment to the generated startpage.appcache (changing one character will work)
+1. Add a comment / modify the version string of the generated startpage.appcache (changing one character will work) and reload
+2. Build the site with `offline = false` and refresh the page
-2. Empty the cache on your browser, using [Andy Gup's instructions](http://www.andygup.net/deleting-an-html-application-cache/).
+3. Empty the cache on your browser, using [Andy Gup's instructions](http://www.andygup.net/deleting-an-html-application-cache/).

 ## Acknowledgements
-@analbeard - for the theme idea and guidance
+[@analbeard](https://github.com/analbeard) - for the inspiration to create the theme and guidance